How Many Bell Peppers Per One Plant Produce? Maximizing Yield Output

 How Long Do Bell Peppers Take to Grow?

-Grown from a transplant, most bell peppers will have green bell peppers that are full size and ready to pick after 60 days.
+Grown from a transplant, most bell peppers will have full-size green peppers ready to pick after 60 days.
+This allows gardeners to estimate how many peppers per plant to expect.
 They will reach full ripeness and their final color within 90 days.
-Bell pepper plants grown from seed will take 120-150 days to harvest.
+Bell pepper plants grown from seed will take 120–150 days to harvest.

 Bell Peppers Per Plant vs. Total Yield vs. Plant Spacing – Commercial Production